De facto: National languages

-Several countries, including Australia, Japan, Mexico, the United Kingdom and the United States, have a de facto national language but no official, de jure national language.
+Several countries, including Australia, Japan, Mexico, and the United Kingdom, only have a de facto national language but no official de jure national language, because in these countries there is not any legal document which mentions and regulates the official language.

 Some countries have a de facto national language in addition to an official language.
-In Lebanon and Morocco, the official language is Arabic, but an additional de facto language is also French.
-In New Zealand, the official languages are Māori and New Zealand Sign Language; however, English is a third de facto language.
+In Morocco, Arabic and Tamazight are both the official languages; in addition, French is a de facto national language.
+In Lebanon, Arabic is the official language; moreover, English and French is the national language.
+In New Zealand, the official languages are Māori and New Zealand Sign Language; however, English is the language which has the highest population and most predominant.

 Russian was the de facto official language of the central government and, to a large extent, republican governments of the former Soviet Union, but was not declared de jure state language until 1990.
-A short-lived law, effected April 24, 1990, installed Russian as the sole de jure official language of the Union.
+A short-lived law, effected April 24, 1990, installed Russian as the sole de jure official language of the Union prior to its dissolution in 1991.

-In Hong Kong and Macau, the Special Administrative Regions of the People's Republic of China, the official languages are English and Portuguese respectively, together with Chinese.
-However, no particular variety of "Chinese" referred to in law is specified.
-Cantonese (Hong Kong Cantonese) in traditional Chinese characters is the de facto standard in both territories.
+In Hong Kong and Macau, the special administrative regions of China, the official languages are English and Portuguese respectively, together with Chinese.
+However, no particular variety of Chinese referred to in law is specified.
+Cantonese (Hong Kong Cantonese) in traditional Chinese characters is the standard speaking and writing systems in both territories.